 Orofacial Pain Treatment Questions and Answers

 If you are having an unusual level of pain in your face and jaw you may be suffering from undiagnosed Orofacial Pain.
 At Koala® Center For Sleep & TMJ Disorders we can assist in the diagnosis and treatment of orofacial pain in both a medical and dental manner.
 We have 07 orofacial pain clinic locations.
 We Serve Patients From All Over the USA.
-Locations in Bloomington IL, Peoria – Dunlap IL, Lafayette IN, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.
+Locations in Bloomington IL, Peoria – Dunlap IL, Mishawaka IN, Kansas City MO, El Paso TX and Wausau WI.